Keagnn/mavembry.info/content/home/experience.md

 *    In-depth knowledge with the technical implementations of Change Management, Problem Management, Incident Management,           Service Catalog, Configuration Management, Reporting, and Integrations.
 *    Very knowledgeable when it comes to moving data in and out of an instance using import sets and transform maps.
 *    Configured and set up SSO/SAML.
-*    Familiar with many applications including: ITSM, ITBM, CSM, and GRC.
+*    Got my hands dirty with many applications including: ITSM, ITBM, CSM, and GRC.

   """